-Keywords: NICRA, Rainfed, Intercropping systems, Equivalent yield
+Keywords: NICRA, Rain fed, Intercropping systems, Equivalent yield

 1. INTRODUCTION

-In India, 60% of total cultivated area is managed as rainfed ecosystem, wherein crop production is dependent on rainfall, having no facility for protective or lifesaving irrigation.
-India ranks first among the rainfed agricultural countries of the world in terms of both extent and value of produce.
-Rainfed agriculture supports 40% of the national food demands (Thimmegowda et al., 2016).
-Rainfed agriculture occupies 67 percent net sown area, contributing 44 percent of food grains and supporting 40 percent of the population.
-The vulnerability of the rainfed regions is associated with low and erratic rainfall, land degradation and poor productivity, low level of input use and technology adoption, low draft power availability (Mayande and Katyal, 1996), inadequate fodder availability low productive livestock and resource poor farmers and inadequate credit availability.
-These areas receive an annual rainfall between 700 mm and 1000 mm, which is unevenly distributed, highly uncertain and erratic.
+About 60% of total cultivated area in India is managed under rain fed ecosystem, where crop production is dependent on rainfall, having no facility for protective or lifesaving irrigation.
+India ranks first among the rain fed agricultural countries of the world in terms of both extent and value of produce.
+Rain fed agriculture supports 40% of the national food demands (Thimmegowda et al., 2016).
+Rain fed agriculture occupies 67% net sown area, contributing 44% of food grains and supporting 40% of the population.
+The vulnerability of the rain fed regions is associated with low and erratic rainfall, land degradation, poor productivity, low level of input use and technology adoption, low draft power availability (Mayande and Katyal, 1996), inadequate fodder availability low productive livestock and resource poor farmers and inadequate credit availability.
+These areas receive an annual rainfall between 700-1000 mm , which is unevenly distributed, highly uncertain and erratic.
 As a result, a significant fall in food production is often noticed.
-The rainfed agriculture as such is most impacted by climate change (Asha latha et al., 2012).
+The rain fed agriculture as such is most impacted by climate change (Asha latha et al., 2012).
 Added to this, reduced number of rainy days and increased rainfall intensity resulting in heavy crop losses need serious attention to bring stability of rainfed ecosystems.
-Therefore, it is of utmost importance to enhance resilience of rainfed agriculture to climate change through planned adaptation of appropriate inter/sequence cropping systems and also with other management practices of natural resource management (Singh et al., 2004).
+Therefore, it is of utmost importance to enhance resilience of rainfed agriculture to climate change through planned adaptation of appropriate icropping systems and also with other management practices of natural resource management (Singh et al., 2004).

-Intercropping systems involve two or more crop species or genotypes growing together and coexisting for a time.
+Intercropping systems involve two or more crop species or genotypes grown together and coexisting for a time.
 This latter criterion distinguishes intercropping from mixed monocropping and rotation cropping (Vandermeer, 1989).
 Intercropping is common, particularly in countries with high amounts of subsistence agriculture and low amounts of agricultural mechanization.
 Intercropping is often undertaken by farmers practicing low-input (high labour), low-yield farming on small parcels of land (Ngwira et al., 2012).
-Under these circumstances, intercropping can support increased aggregate yields per unit input, insure against crop failure and market fluctuations, meet food preference and/or cultural demands, protect and improve soil quality, and increase income (Rusinamhodzi et al., 2012).
+Under theseconditions , intercropping can support increased aggregate yields per unit input, insure against crop failure and market fluctuations, meet food preference and/or cultural demands, protect and improve soil quality, and increase income (Rusinamhodzi et al., 2012).
 Inclusion of legumes as intercrops in cereals and oilseeds under pulse based intercropping sequences would have a positive effect on the productivity, economics and fertility status of the soil (Reddy et al 2015).
 Legume intercropping systems play a significant role in the efficient utilization of resources.
 Cereal-legume intercropping is a more productive and profitable cropping system in comparison with solitary cropping (Evans et al., 2001).
 India is second largest cotton producing country in the world which stands first in area (12.92 M ha) and second in production (37 M bales) with productivity of 443 kg ha-1 (Directorate of Economics and Statistics, DA & FW, Ministry of Agriculture & Farmers Welfare, New Delhi 2023).
-In India, Soybean is grown in an area of 10.84 million hectare with an annual production of about 14.68 million tonnes and productivity of 1354 kg/ha.
-India accounts for 90 per cent of world’s pigeonpea growing area and 85 per cent of world’s production.
+In India, Soybean is grown in an area of 10.84 million hectare with an annual production of about 14.68 million tons and productivity of 1354 kg/ha.
+India accounts for 90 per cent of world’s pigeon pea growing area and 85 per cent of world’s production.
 It is grown an area of 3.88 M ha with the production of 3.17 MT and productivity of 849 kg ha-1 (Pradhan et al., 2019).
-Keeping major rainfed crops in view, an attempt was made to evaluate pulses based intercropping systems in Cotton and Soybean which are major cash crops of rainfed regions to bring stability, productivity and profitability against climate risks in selected villages of Akola district of Maharashtra.
+Keeping major rainfed crops in view, an attempt was made to evaluate pulses based intercropping systems in Cotton and Soybean which are major cash crops of rain fed regions to bring stability, productivity and profitability against climate risks in selected villages of Akola district of Maharashtra.

 2. material and methods